Samberg-0808/Mazeland/README.md

 # Mazeland

-This version is based on Survival_with_Main_Menu/Assets from survial_improvement branch.
+This version is based on Survival_with_Main_Menu/Assets from survial_improvement branch, whitch is also copied into this branch.

 Update:
 1. Health system is added with initial life value of 3.